 3. Negotiate the Purchase Price

 In fact, your car salesperson shouldn’t know anything about your credit history.
-To help lower your monthly payment, especially if you know you’re getting a high rate, try a few simple negotiation tactics.
+To help lower your monthly payment, especially if you know you’re getting a high interest rate, try a few simple negotiation tactics.

 First, try shopping at the end of the month when the sales team is trying to hit target numbers.
 Also, try to go during off-hours, like on a weekday morning.

-When there are fewer potential buyers milling about the showroom, the sales staff is much more likely to make an effort to seal the deal with you.
+When there are fewer potential car buyers milling about the showroom, the sales staff is much more likely to make an effort to seal the deal with you.
 You can also shop around several dealerships to compare prices and use competitors as leverage for a better deal.